The Avenues — Salt Lake Valley neighborhood

 The Strategic Advantage

-The Avenues balances urban proximity and natural immersion in a way that few Salt Lake City neighborhoods can match.
-The Lower Avenues are within a 10-minute walk of TRAX light rail stations, providing direct access to downtown employment centers, the University of Utah, and the airport line.
-The Upper Avenues offer direct access to City Creek Canyon, a protected watershed that serves as a car-free recreation corridor for running, cycling, and hiking.
+The Avenues balances urban proximity and natural immersion in a way few Salt Lake City neighborhoods can match.
+The Lower Avenues sit within a 10-minute walk of TRAX light rail and the downtown employment core, putting state government, the central business district, the airport line, and the cultural institutions of Temple Square all inside an easy commute.
+The Upper Avenues, by contrast, open onto City Creek Canyon — a protected municipal watershed that functions as a car-free recreation corridor and effectively gives upper-block residents a private trailhead.

 Kamee Shrope